ngscheurich/system/README.md

 ### Code

 One of the primary tasks I use my systems for is **source code editing**.
 My editor of choice is [Neovim], which is specified here.
 I’m using an [overlay] to get the nightly version since I like test driving new features and sometimes make bad decisions.
-Additionally, this module specifies packages that my [Neovim configuration](#neovim) relies on for advanced editing features such as [Tree-sitter], [language servers], and formatting tools.
+Additionally, this module specifies packages that my [Neovim configuration](#neovim) relies on for advanced editing features such as [Tree-sitter].

 ### Crypt